oppia/oppia-android/Updating-Maven-Dependencies.md

 If the link does point to a valid license then choose the most appropriate category for the link:
 1. scrapable_link: If the license text is plain text and the URL mentioned can be scraped directly from the original_link of the license. e.g - https://www.apache.org/licenses/LICENSE-2.0.txt
-2. extracted_copy_link: If the license text is plain text but it can not be scraped directly from the original_link of the license. e.g - https://www.opensource.org/licenses/bsd-license
+2. extracted_copy_link: If the license text is plain text but can not be scraped directly from the original_link of the license. e.g - https://www.opensource.org/licenses/bsd-license
 3. direct_link_only: If the license text is not plain text, it's best to display only the link of the license. e.g - https://developer.android.com/studio/terms.html